Providing step-free access to the platforms at Handforth Station

 For a variety of reasons this is a difficult question to answer.
 However, there is a clear indication that the project is well under way.
 On 3rd March 2020, FoHS were informed by Network Rail that “GRIP 3 has been signed off.
 Network Rail will be going to their panel at the end of April for funding to continue the design utilising their Capital Delivery project management team – a contract should go to the designer in early May”.

 The outline design will subsequently (GRIP stages 4 and 5) be developed into a robust engineering design (the full design) to which the project will be built.
 Once the full design is approved by the Department of Transport, the rail industry and local authority partners, the construction and installation work will have to be carefully timed.
 The rail line through Handforth is used throughout the 24-hour day.
 The same is true of Station Road.
 This means that lift installation will require temporary road and rail closures.
-FoHS are hopeful that lift installation may occur during 2021, but the COVID-19 pandemic may delay progress.
+FoHS are hopeful that lift installation may occur during 2023 into 2024, but unrest in the rail industry, and the COVID-19 pandemic, may delay progress.

 As part of the submission, FoHS offered to bid for £50,000 to provide enhancements to Network Rail’s basic infrastructure.
 Initial funding has been received; this has resulted in FoHS both commissioning a formal Landscape Design for the whole station area and also issuing a formal invitation to artists to work on the project.